 The Graduate Council is the governing body for all graduate programs.
-The Graduate Council consists of the Provost, the five School Deans, Directors of current Graduate programs, Director of Library Services, the Registrar, and two at-large faculty elected representatives.
+The Graduate Council consists of the three college Deans, Directors or a representative of current Graduate programs, Director of Graduate Online Programs, Director of Library Services, the Registrar, and two at-large faculty elected representatives who serve a term of three years.
+The Provost is welcome at any meeting as a guest.
 The Graduate Council has the following responsibilities:

 - 1. Make recommendations and provide advice to academic departments proposing graduate programs and graduate policies. - 2.
 Recommend proposed graduate programs to the university's approval process. - 3.
 Serve in an advisory capacity for existing graduate programs. - 4.
-Approve requests being sent to the Curriculum Committee by graduate programs - 5.
-Approve changes to the Graduate Academic Catalogue and Graduate Student Handbook, including curricular and policy items. - 6.
-Editing and Updating the Graduate Academic Catalogue. - 7.
-Approving and updating changes related to graduate faculty in the Methodist University Faculty Manual.
+Approve requests sent to the Curriculum Committee by graduate programs. - 5.
+Edit, update, and approve changes to the Graduate Academic Catalogue and Graduate Student Handbook, including curricular and policy items.
+Send items to Provost for review. - 6.
+Approving and recommending changes related to graduate faculty to the Faculty Senate. - 7.
+Elect a graduate faculty representative to the Institutional Review Board. - 8.
+Elect a graduate faculty representative to the Calendar Committee.